lorapemo/HumanExperience_frontend_Test_07-025/README.md

 You'll be able to create tasks for yourself or for other users you know the id of.

 # Final words
-As I write this document and re-test everything I've noted many ways this project could be better.
+I've noted many ways this project could be better.

 I could have created more components to re-use

+Used a .env and config the app to run in a random port to not have to run the backend first should have been a must

 Maybe a more interesting UI